DTEAMTECH/story-installer/README.md

 You can override any setting from `story-installer show` output by passing `-e` flag with `key=value` pairs.

-For example, let's check the settings for lava_testnet
+For example, let's check the settings for story_testnet

 ```bash
 story-installer show